View Forest Rathbun's Obituary on tylerpaper.com and share memories

 7525 Old Jacksonville Highway

-TYLER - Services for Forest Rathbun, 88, of Lufkin, Texas will be held Thursday, September 12, 2019, 11 am at Pleasant Retreat United Methodist Church, Tyler, TX with Pastor Richard Luna officiating.
+Services for Forest Rathbun, 88, of Lufkin, Texas will be held Thursday, September 12, 2019, 11 am at Pleasant Retreat United Methodist Church, Tyler TX with Pastor Richard Luna officiating.
 Burial and final interment will follow on 2019 at Ida Grove Cemetery, Ida Grove, IA under the direction of Christiansen-Van Houten Funeral Home.

 Mr. Rathbun passed away peacefully Monday, September 9, 2019 in Lufkin, TX.